-In addition, if the number of suspicious transaction report by sector listed in NRAs, the national risk assessment, or the number of reporting in light of Reference Cases on Suspicious Transactions, etc. is small, there is a possibility that the transactions that should be reported have not been detected or have not been reported.
+In addition, in cases where FIs identify a certain number of transactions which are applicable to "Reference Cases of Suspicious Transactions" but are not reported as suspicious transactions as a result of the sample checking, there is a possibility that the transactions that should be reported have not been detected or have not been reported.
 In such cases, audit, i.e. the third line should evaluate the control framework for filing suspicious transaction reports.